vitalnodo/zig-xts/README.md

 # XTS mode for Zig

-BUG: decryption doesn't work in the case when the ciphertext.len % 16 != 0
 Currently the blockcipher must be AES (that has 128 bit block) with a key length of either 128 or 256 bits.

 ## XTS flow chart